Dragoteryx/drg-music/README.md

 ```
 ``member`` is the guild member that the bot will join.

+Returns a resolved Promise, or a rejected Promise with an error if something goes wrong.

 #### Leave a voice channel
 ```js
 handler.leave(guild, callback);
 ```

+Returns a resolved Promise, or a rejected Promise with an error if something goes wrong.

 #### Add a Youtube video or a local file to the playlist
 ```js